mhpenta/jobj/README.md

 - Support for nested objects and arrays
 - Enum-like field constraints using `AnyOf`
 - Required/optional field specification
+- Generate JSON schemas from Go function signatures with the `funcschema` subpackage

 ## Usage And Examples